-The Jordan River Valley is one of the truly wild spots in Northern Lower Michigan.
-This 18,000-acre portion of state-owned forest land in the upper, northeast corner of Antrim County is filled with wildlife and breathtaking scenery, as well as life in and around the Jordan River, Michigan's first waterway to be officially designated as a Wild and Scenic River by the federal government.
+The Jordan River region is one of the truly wild spots in Northern Lower Michigan and a perfect spot for an overnight hike and camp in the Jordan River Valley.
+This 18,000-acre portion of state-owned forest land in the upper, northeast corner of Antrim County is filled with wildlife and breathtaking scenery, as well as life in and around the Jordan River, Michigan’s first waterway to be officially designated as a Wild and Scenic River by the federal government.

 There are a few different hiking trails, (see “What To Know” below) but the most notable is the 18-mile Jordan Valley Pathway that winds through a portion of the Mackinaw State Forest.
 Make the entire Pathway your goal and pair it with overnight camping at one of the two state forest campgrounds located within the Valley, the Pinney Bridge and the Graves Crossing campgrounds.
 Or choose one of several loops of the Pathway, of varying lengths, for a lovely day hike.
 One such loop begins at Deadman’s Hill, offering a gorgeous view of the surrounding countryside and river floodplain.
 A second memorable vista is can be seen from the Landslide Overlook.
 Part of the Jordan River Pathway merges with the North Country National Scenic Trail.
 The North Country trail, when finished, will extend 4,000 miles from New York to North Dakota.
 In addition, the seven miles of the Warner Creek Pathway merge into the Jordan Valley area.